Health Insurance and Travel Assistance

 2. New Zealand and Switzerland

-Students participating in programs in Auckland, New Zealand and Geneva, Switzerland are covered by host country insurance plans in those two countries, as required by law.
+Students participating in programs in Auckland, New Zealand and Geneva, Switzerland are covered by host country insurance plans in those two countries, as required by national law.
 These plans are included in the program fee and have been determined to provide coverage comparable to plans sponsored by BU Study Abroad.
 Students are also provided with an emergency travel assistance program provided by CISI that takes effect whenever they are 100 miles or more from their permanent residence.

 Please download an overview of the coverage and procedures to contact CISI for emergency travel assistance and click on the following links for details on in-country coverage.

 Comprehensive health and emergency travel assistance coverage is provided through Cultural Insurance Services International.
 The policy provides primary coverage to a limit of $250,000 for most medical costs, with no deductible.
 Coverage normally begins one day before the program’s official start date and ends one day after the program’s end date.
 Students may also purchase a 30-day extension of the coverage.